njjetha/snapdragon-compute-samples/src/pong/README.md

 # 🕹️ Prompt Pong

-This interactive two-player game of pong showcases the on-device inferencing capabilities of the Snapdragon X Elite platform.
+This interactive two-player game of pong showcases the on-device inferencing capabilities of the Snapdragon X Elite platform and Microsoft Foundry Local.
 Players compete and the round's winner can dynamically alter the game environment by prompting an on-device large language model (LLM).
 This real-time sample demonstrates how local AI processing can enable adaptive gameplay, personalized experiences, and low-latency decision-making all without relying on cloud connectivity.

 ## Requirements